Best Plate Carriers | Military, Law Enforcement, Budget

 The JPC (JUMPABLE PLATE CARRIER) is a lightweight and minimal armor vest designed for maximum mobility, weight savings, and packability.

-Those who need the ability to handle more weight without killing their shoulders should take a look at the Blue Force Gear PLATE-6 MOLLEminus Plate Carrier.
+Those who need to handle more weight without killing their shoulders should consider the Blue Force Gear PLATE-6 MOLLEminus Plate Carrier.

 The name of the game is Mobility.
 Being able to get in and out of vehicles without getting hung up is pretty important for our guys operating on convoys.